DominikDoom/a1111-sd-webui-tagcomplete/README.md

 - Always
    - Will load and use both lists

-Switching from "Never" to what you had before or back will not require a restart, but changing between the full and only the user list will.
+Switching from "Never" to what you had before or back will not require a restart, but changing between the full and user only list will.

 ![loraKeywordCompletion](https://github.com/DominikDoom/a1111-sd-webui-tagcomplete/assets/34448969/8bec89ea-68f7-4783-b5cb-55869d9121a3)
 </details>